 This includes:

-- Having a naturally darker skin
+- Having naturally darker skin

-- Using a sunless tanning lotion
+- Continuously using a sunless tanning lotion

 - Using spray tan regularly